 - Before leaving for a trip, freeze some meals, buy some groceries, and put clean sheets on the beds to make it easier to return home. -Heather, WDW Prep assistant

 - Appetizers are now part of Fantasmic Dinner Packages.
 Get my Fantasmic tips and tricks for more info.

 - Fall promotions have been released.
-Get the details on that.

 - Colortopia is coming to Innoventions East at Epcot in late fall.